 Information for Faculty

-Simply call or e-mail your Learning Commons liaison contact if you have ideas, suggestions, or need more information about our services.
-We would be happy to assist you.
+Call or e-mail your Learning Commons liaison if you have ideas, suggestions, or need more information about our services.

-Would you like to have some support in your classroom?
-Many of our instructors have found that embedded tutoring has increased student participation in the classroom while providing their students with the opportunity to get personalized assistance.
-Embedded tutoring is a collaborative effort between each instructor and a Learning Specialist in order to increase students’ success.
+Would you like Learning Commons support in your classroom?
+Embedded academic support (tutoring or coaching) has increased student participation in the classroom while providing students with the opportunity to get personalized assistance.
+Embedded academic support is a collaborative effort between each instructor and a Learning Commons Specialist, tutor, or coach in order to increase students’ success.

-- Submit the following Embedded Request Form via link: https://forms.office.com/r/w24brd59VM, or fill out the form below
+- Submit the Embedded Request Form or fill out the form below.

-- Interim Director and Program Coordinator will determine staffing availability
+- Director and Program Coordinator will determine staff availability.

-- Instructor and Specialist/Tutor/Coach will discuss embedded expectations
+- Instructor and assigned Learning Commons staff member will discuss embedded expectations.

-- Embedded Partnership Agreement is completed and submitted to the Interim Director
+- Embedded Partnership Agreement is completed by the Learning Commons staff member and submitted to the Director.

 Orientations and class visits are a great way to introduce your students to the resources the Learning Commons offers.
-It is recommended that you book your class orientation and/or class visit within the first few weeks of each semester.
+It is recommended that you book your class orientation and visits within the first few weeks of the semester.